FEniCS/web/gsoc/gsoc.md

+---
-# Google Summer of Code
+title: Google Summer of Code
+permalink: /gsoc/
+---

 The FEniCS Project has participated in the [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC) through our fiscal sponsorship agreement with [NumFOCUS](https://numfocus.org/).